jundalisay/superb/content/en/research/chau-ju-kua/chun-fan-chi/14-java.md

 Marriage do not employ go-betweens.
 Instead, they make presents of gold to the woman's family in order to marry her.

 They do not inflict corporal punishment or  imprisonment.
 Instead, they are fined in gold  according to the gravity of their crime.

 Robbers or thieves are put to death.

-Every June, they make pleasure trips in boats.
+Every 5th moon, they make pleasure trips in boats.

- visit the
-either riding hill ponies ([Ij hills,
+In the 10th moon, they visit the hills, either riding hill ponies or being carried in a litter.

 Of musical instruments they have:
 - the flute